Sutherland Shire: European settlement

 European discovery of what is now Sutherland Shire was made by Lieutenant James Cook, who entered Botany Bay on 29 April 1770.
 Cook and his party explored around Kurnell Peninsula, and left the bay on 6 May.
 During their brief stay, a Scottish seaman named Forbes Sutherland died of tuberculosis.
 In his honour, Cook named the northwest point of the peninsula Point Sutherland.

 The British government needed a new site for transported convicts as they had lost their American colonies following defeat in the American Revolutionary War.
 Botany Bay was chosen as the new penal settlement and the First Fleet under Governor Arthur Phillip anchored off Kurnell on 18 January 1788.
 After sending a party to clear land for settlement, Phillip soon realised the area was unsuitable.
 There was lack of shelter for ships, inadequate water and poor soil.
 On 24 January, two French ships were sighted off the coast, causing Phillip to raise English colours near Sutherland Point.
 Governor Phillip sailed north to explore Port Jackson, and eventually settled at Sydney Cove.

 The first landowner in Sutherland Shire was James Birnie, a mercantile trader who was granted by promise 700 acres at Kurnell in 1815.
 After the completion of official surveying, a large part of what is now Sutherland Shire was proclaimed as the Hundred of Woronora by Governor Richard Bourke in 1835.
 Title to land was not granted by the Crown until 1856, before which there was practically no settlement.
 Timber cutting was the primary industry, supplemented by shell gathering in the Port Hacking area.

-With the opening of Crown Lands sales in the Shire, Thomas Holt purchased 12000 acres.
+With the opening of Crown Lands sales in the Sutherland Shire, Thomas Holt purchased 12000 acres.
 His developmental projects included oyster farms, cattle grazing, and coal mining.
 The investment which proved profitable however, were his timber leases.
 He constructed a magnificent manor on the foreshores of Sylvania, called Sutherland House, based on English feudal lines.
-Due to 99-year leases, Holt's estate reduced development in the Shire even into the 20th century.
+Due to 99-year leases, Holt's estate reduced development in the Sutherland Shire even into the 20th century.